WEC-Sim/WEC-Sim/docs_new/user/code_structure.rst

 * Drag body
 * Nonhydrodynamic body

 Each type of body requires various parameters and input BEM data.
-The :ref:user-advanced-features-body: section contains more details on these important distinctions.
+The :ref:`user-advanced-features-body` section contains more details on these important distinctions.
 Regardless of type, body class properties need to include the mass (``body(#).mass``) and moment of inertia (``body(#).momOfInertia``).
 Other parameters are specified as needed.